Home / Projects / Pastures 365

 Commencing in 2023, the project will run for five years through to February 2028.
 Led by Deakin University, the project execution will be a collaboration between multiple delivery partners across four states; Victoria, Tasmania, South Australia, and Western Australia.

-Southern temperate grazing livestock enterprises face a significant feed gap due to low pasture growth that is amplified under drought conditions.
+Livestock enterprises in southern Australia typically face feed gaps in summer through to early winter due to low pasture growth that is amplified under drought conditions.

-Normally, farmers purchase feeds off-farm or design containment feeding strategies to maintain animal productivity.
-This substantial drain on farm profitability can drive stress in farming families.
-If the homegrown feedbase fails, destocking occurs.
+If feed has not been conserved on-farm, farmers will often need to purchase expensive feed supplements at these times to maintain animal productivity.
+When the homegrown feedbase fails, destocking occurs.
 This is a significant financial cost to grazing enterprises and concern for stock is often cited as a top stressor during drought.

 This project received funding from the Australian Government’s Future Drought Fund